Why so negative?

 Despite a great economic outlook we still hear lots of negativity...

-Yet, this seeming catastrophe has provided an opportunity for economic recovery.
-Predictions range from 5% to 12% growth.
-Our feeling is that 12% is over-optimistic and that 8% is more realistic.
+Yet, this seeming catastrophe has provided an opportunity for economic recovery, with predictions ranging from 5% to 12% growth.
+Our feeling is that 12% is over-optimistic, and that 8% is more realistic.
 But we are not economists!
-However, even the lowest estimate of 5%, would see economic growth faster than most living people have known.
+However, even the lowest estimate of 5% would see economic growth at a rate faster than most living people have known.
 Not since 1941 has the UK seen such growth.
 Additionally, there is general agreement that the UK will be leading the recovery amongst G7 nations.

 Most journalists are broke.
 Some may get paid well but the measure of wealth is not what one gets paid; it's what one manages to keep and invest.

 In common with many people, journalists generally see money as fixed.
 They have the idea that if I have lots, someone else must be poor.
 This simply isn't true.
 Businesses around the world create wealth and money out of thin air.
 Consider Facebook.
 Facebook provides a service for free.
 A service people want as demonstrated by the number of global users and the quantity of daily posts.
 They make money by providing a means for other companies to share their messages to some of Facebook's users.
 It's called advertising.
 Facebook do not produce anything tangible, yet they are highly profitable.

 Another example might be Arm Ltd..
 The British chip designer bought by Japanese company, Softbank, in 2016, and was later sold on to Nvidia in 2020.
 They design microprocessors.
 Whether you have an iPhone or an Android phone, Arm had a part in its design.
 They don't make anything tangible, yet they provide employment to over 6000 people.
 Each of those people pay tax and keep economies functioning.